Derandomized Parallel Repetition via Structured PCPs: Decodable PCPs

 In this section we state and prove Theorem~\ref{thm:main-dPCP}. \begin{theorem*} [\ref{thm:main-dPCP}, dPCP, restated formally]For every function $\Gamma$ that maps natural numbers to finite alphabets such that $\left|\Gamma(n)\right|\le2^{\poly\log n}$ the following holds.
 There exists an ldPCP $D$ for $\csat_{\Gamma}$with query complexity $2$, proof alphabet $2^{\poly\log n}$, randomness complexity $O(\log n)$, soundness error $1/\log^{\Omega(1)}n$, and list size $\poly\log n$.
-Furthermore, $D$ has the projection property (see Notation~\ref{not:decoding-graphs}, Item~\ref{enu:decoding-projection-property}). \end{theorem*} We prove this theorem analogously to the proof of Theorem~\ref{thm:main}.
+Furthermore, $D$ has the projection property (see Notation~\ref{not:decoding-graphs}, Item~\ref{enu:decoding-projection-property}). \end{theorem*} We prove this theorem analogously to the proof of Theorem~\ref{thm:main}, which asserts the existence of two-query PCPs with soundness error~$1/\poly\log n$.
 Our starting point is a known construction of a PCPP, stated here as Theorem~\ref{thm:PCPP} which is then reduced to a transformation mapping circuits to decoding graphs.
 We then have two main steps.
 The first is to equip the decoding graphs with linear structure, as formulated in Lemma~\ref{lem:decoding-linear-structure}.
 The second step is to reduce the error by derandomized parallel repetition, as stated in Lemma~\ref{lem:decoding-derand-parallel-repetition}.
-Theorem~\ref{thm:main} follows by combining the two lemmas which we state next, \begin{lemma} [ udPCP with Linear Structure] There exists a polynomial time procedure that satisfies the following requirements: \begin{itemize} \item \textbf{Input:}
+Theorem~\ref{thm:main-dPCP} follows by combining the two lemmas which we state next, \begin{lemma} [ Linear Structure Embedding for udPCPs] There exists a polynomial time procedure that satisfies the following requirements: \begin{itemize} \item \textbf{Input:}

 \begin{itemize} \item A decoding graph $G$ of size $n$ for input circuit $\varphi:\Gamma^{t}\to\B$ with alphabet $\Sigma$, rejection ratio $\rho$, decoding complexity $s$, and smoothness $\smooth$. \item A finite field $\F$ of size $q$ such that $q\ge4\cdot d_{0}^{2}$, where $d_{0}$ is the constant from Fact~\ref{fac:expanders-exist}. \end{itemize} \item \textbf{Output:} A decoding graph $G'=\left(\F^{m},E'\right)$ for $\varphi$ such that the following holds: